tuzhaopeng/NMT-Coverage/README.md

 ``python setup.py develop``

 NOTE: This will install the development version of Theano, if Theano is not currently installed.

-Neural Machine Translation
+How to Run?
 --------------------------

 See experiments/nmt/README.md